SzkolaDevNet/Terraform-Azure-vWAN/README.md

 # Terraform-Azure-vWAN

 This is a demo setup of the Azure vWAN service I use for demo purposes.
+This topology has been updated to suppor AzureRM priovider version 3.x and latest service changes in Azure

 ## Topology
 ![Topology](Topology.svg "Topology")